 Requirements: You will need a Pro license level or higher to access the User Registration addon.

-Custom user meta fields are additional information you collect from your users during the registration process that WordPress doesn’t support on the user profile page natively.
+Custom user meta fields are additional details you collect from your users during the registration process that WordPress doesn’t support in the user profile page natively.

 For example, here are a few custom fields you can add to the user registration form on your site: